 - some asthma symptoms that are more obvious than they were before

-- that side effects of your asthma medicines seem worse
+- side effects of your asthma medicines seem worse

-If you spot any of these changes, keep a symptom diary so that you can take it to an appointment with your GP or asthma nurse and show them exactly what's changed.
+If you spot any of these changes, it’s a good idea to keep a symptom diary so that you can take it to an appointment with your GP or asthma nurse and show them exactly what’s changed.

-They can talk to you about ways to avoid your individual triggers, and look at any lifestyle factors that could be affecting your asthma as you're getting older - it may be that you need to make some small changes to stay well with your asthma as you get older.
+They can talk to you about ways to avoid your individual triggers, and look at any lifestyle factors that could be affecting your asthma – it may be that you need to make some small changes to stay well with your asthma as you get older.
 Your GP or asthma nurse may also change your medicines or doses.

 How your healthcare team can support you

-Managing your asthma may become more challenging as you get older as symptoms may become more severe, plus you may be needing to manage your asthma alongside treatments for other conditions, such as diabetes or heart disease.
-Your GP, asthma nurse, consultant and/or pharmacist can help you manage your asthma to help prevent symptoms and reduce your risk of a potentially life-threatening asthma attack.
+Managing your asthma may become more challenging as you get older as symptoms may become more serious.
+Also, you may need to manage your asthma alongside treatments for other conditions, such as diabetes or heart disease.
+Your GP, asthma nurse, consultant and/or pharmacist can help you manage your asthma to help prevent symptoms and cut your risk of a potentially life-threatening asthma attack.

 Your inhaler technique

 To make the most of your asthma medicines, you need to take your inhaler(s) in the right way.
-Ask your GP or asthma nurse to check your inhaler technique - even if you've been using inhalers for years, it's worth making sure you haven't slipped into bad habits.
+Ask your GP or asthma nurse to check your inhaler technique – even if you’ve been using an inhaler for years it’s worth making sure you haven’t slipped into bad habits without realising.

-As you get older, you may find it difficult to use your inhaler properly - for instance if another condition, such as arthritis, affects your hands and fingers.
+As you get older, you may find it difficult to use your inhaler correctly – for instance, if another condition, such as arthritis, affects your hands and fingers.
 If you find it difficult to use your inhaler, ask your GP or asthma nurse for advice.
-There's a wide range of inhalers available and you may find it easier to try a different device.
+There’s a wide range of inhalers available and you may find it easier to try a different device.